 Physical signs and symptoms:

 There's nothing abnormal about a child being shy, but children with social anxiety disorder experience extreme distress over everyday situations such as playing with other kids, reading in class, speaking to adults, or taking tests.
 Often, children with social phobia don't even want to go to school.

 While it may seem like there's nothing you can do about the symptoms of social anxiety disorder or social phobia, in reality, there are many things that can help.
 The first step is challenging your mentality.

-The next step is to analyze and challenge them.
-It helps to ask yourself questions about the negative thoughts: “Do I know for sure that I’m going to blow the presentation?” or “Even if I’m nervous, will people necessarily think I’m incompetent?”
+Step 2: Analyze and challenge these thoughts.
+It helps to ask yourself questions about the negative thoughts: “Do I know for sure that I'm going to blow the presentation?” or “Even if I'm nervous, will people necessarily think I'm incompetent?”
 Through this logical evaluation of your negative thoughts, you can gradually replace them with more realistic and positive ways of looking at social situations that trigger your anxiety.

 It can be incredibly scary to think about why you feel and think the way you do, but understanding the reasons for your anxieties will help lessen their negative impact on your life.